maduce/fosscad-repo/Rifles/AR_Style_Grip_for_Lower_Reciever/README.md

 #### Description

-The is grip is for the AR style lower receiver by duce and Shanrilivan.
+The is a grip for the AR style lower receiver by duce and Shanrilivan.
 This grip should fit all traditional AR and M-16 style lower receivers.